eugenetan01/kong-insomnia-demo/readme.md

           - validating the decK file
           - pushing it as gateway config to my control plane
     - verify by going to your control plane to see the APIs in the spec onboarded to the gateway
-    - run below commands to triggre
+    - run below commands to trigger

         ```bash
         git commit --allow-empty -m "Trigger CI/CD pipeline"